Melissamij/nomade-dreamer-blog/_drafts/4-days-in-sumba.md

 Nestled in the Indonesian archipelago, Sumba Island is a hidden gem waiting to be discovered.
 With its pristine beaches, rich culture, and incredible surf breaks, Sumba offers a unique and off-the-beaten-path experience for travelers.
 In this blog post, we'll take you on a virtual journey to Sumba, sharing insights on the best season to visit, things to do, must-see attractions, top surf breaks, a glimpse into its vibrant culture, and tips for budget travelers planning a one-week adventure.

+**If you plan to travel as a solo women, don't miss the part about it !**

 #### **Cultural Insights:**

 Sumba is rich in culture and traditions.
 The island is famous for its unique funeral ceremonies, stunning handwoven fabrics (known as "ikat"), and megalithic tombs.
 Visitors can witness these cultural elements by participating in local ceremonies or visiting traditional villages.